iShinzoo/TranscribeGenius/README.md

    YouTube Video Transcription: Users can input a YouTube video URL and receive a transcription of the video.

-   Platform-Specific Content Creation: Generate concise and relevant content for different platforms, including Twitter tweets, LinkedIn posts, and blog articles.
+   Platform-Specific Content Creation: Generate concise and relevant content for different platforms, including Twitter tweets, LinkedIn posts, Study Notes and blog articles.

 2. Modern Android Technologies: